plclauss/Project-Euler--Largest-Prime-Factor/README.md

 That didn't work.
 I ran the example they gave and received a different output than what I should've gotten.
 My program returned 377, as it's not divisible by any number between 2 and 10, inclusive.
 <br><br>
+I suppose if I refactor the code such that, if I find a number, *a*, where `n % a == 0`, I can recursively call the same function, decrementing *a'*, checking to see if `a % a' == 0`.
+Once I get to a number, *a<sup>(x)</sup>*, where *x* is some number greater than 1, that is NOT divisible by any smaller number, I return this number.

+## Update 2:

+---

+The solution in my first update worked, but here's the thing.
+It didn't just work.
+It worked *beautifully*....for just the example they provided.
+I'm guessing that the reason it doesn't work for the input given to me is because of how insanely large the input is.
+The example input is far less than the capacity that an int can hold.
+The input they're giving me, however, is in the long long int category.
+Since I'm decrementing my number by 1, it's taking quite a while.
+I ran the debugger and sat for a minute or so, and even then, it didn't reach into the if statement that essentially controls whether I receive output.
+It feels like cheating to just sit there and let it do its thing, so I won't be doing that.
+For one, that's not very good code.
+Second, I'm not even sure if it crashes before then.
+So, on to new endeavors:
+<br><br>